-Typefi Elements are objects, or groups of objects, in a publication that are distinguished from the main story by their difference in design.
-Typefi composes the Element dynamically during the automated page composition process.
+- Typefi Elements are objects, or groups of objects, that are distinguished from the core text in a publication.

 - Place the cursor at the end of a paragraph, before the paragraph return character.